 She had no idea Capriati was fighting mental demons, because she was fighting her own.

 "Down 6-5, with Jennifer serving, I did not feel so well," said the Frenchwoman.
 "At some point, I thought, 'OK, it's not my day.
 I'm gonna go back home tonight.'
 That's not because I think I am not going to fight.

 "I know I have to hang in there even though [I'm] thinking maybe it's the last game.
 You try to hang in, do your best.
 That's what I did, and it worked out pretty well."

 It did.
 She broke back in that 6-5 game and then settled down to win the tiebreaker with a beautiful backhand volley.

-But it has been eight months since her last Grand Slam victory or any victory.
+It has been eight months since Capriati's last Grand Slam victory or any victory.
 And when Mauresmo showed she wasn't going to go away, Capriati began to become fearful.

 Mauresmo is known for her good backhand, her footwork and her conditioning.
 All three let her down at times yesterday, and still she won to move into her second Grand Slam semifinal of the year and her first here at the Open, where a Frenchwoman has never won the title.